How to Raise More With Facebook and Classy This Giving Tuesday

 Your Classy campaign will also maintain the look and feel of your brand, reminding would-be supporters that they are about to give their personal information in a safe and secure way.
 Conversely, given recent events and news stories, if you were to promote strictly a Facebook fundraising page, many may question the security of their information and hesitate to proceed.

 In our Giving Tuesday Resource Center, you can download a copy of 28 Giving Tuesday Social Media Templates for free, as well as countless other assets.
 This guide includes 14 Facebook templates you can use to engage your audience and encourage social sharing.

 Interested in learning more about how to use Classy and Facebook in tandem to meet your Giving Tuesday fundraising goals?
-Register for our webinar on the subject.
+Get the guide on the subject.